Skip to content

 Generated entrypoint

 The main.py entrypoint file has been updated as well.
-It now contains our trigger and our action.
+It now contains our trigger.

 from testhttp_modules import TesthttpModule